arabold/serverless-sentry-lib/README.md

 ## Usage

 For maximum flexibility this library is implemented as a wrapper around your original AWS Lambda handler code (your `handler.js` or similar).
 The
-`SentryLambdaWrapper` adds error and exception handling, and takes care of configuring the Sentry client automatically.
+`withSentry` adds error and exception handling, and takes care of configuring the Sentry client automatically.

-The `SentryLambdaWrapper` is pre-configured to reasonable defaults and doesn't need much setup.
+`withSentry` is pre-configured to reasonable defaults and doesn't need much setup.
 Simply pass in your Sentry client to the wrapper function as shown below - that's it.
 Passing in your own `Sentry` client is necessary to ensure that the wrapper uses the same environment as the rest of your code.
 In the rare circumstances that this isn't desired, you can pass in `null` instead.

-**ES2015: Original Lambda Handler Code Before Adding SentryLambdaWrapper**:
+**ES2015: Original Lambda Handler Code Before Adding `withSentry`**:

 ```js
 "use strict";